achernya/iap-6.828-website/lab/lab1.md

 ```

 We provided a `.gdbinit` file that set up GDB to debug the 16-bit code
-used during early boot and directed it to attach to the listening QEMU.
+used during early boot and directed it to attach to the listening
+QEMU.
+Due to changes in recent GDB, we've provided the `make gdb`
+target to force GDB to load the `.gdbinit` file.
+Running `gdb` will
+not load it.

 The following line: